UOA-CS732-SE750-Students-2022/project-group-jade-jaguars/README.md

 #### Running

 In order to run the backend independently run these commands after navigating to the backend project (`packages/backend`).
-Please see the top of the file to run the entire project!
+Please see the top of the file to run the entire project.

 1. Ensure that the environment files for backend are setup using the instructions above

 2. Install the dependencies

 ```bash